 Having the policy is just the first step.
 If you don’t give it “teeth”, you might as well not bother.
 Make the consequences of non-compliance clear.
 Say what you will do and then, most importantly, do it.
 The first time you’re aware of someone breaking the rules, do not put it off and think you’ll deal with it next time.
 What message does that send to the employee concerned, not to mention everyone else?

-For more information about implementing a smoking policy or any other policy your business needs, give us a call on 01487 815720.
+For more information about implementing a smoking policy or any other policy your business needs, contact us.
 Alternatively, take a look at our other blog posts and let us know your thoughts.